rock-simulation/mars/doc/tutorials/basic/basic_tutorial.rst

     on the input shaft it determined by the parent of the helper object itself so set that to "Body".

+12. By default each joint is automatically associated with a servo motor.
+To change the motor type to a PID motor you need to create another custom property called "motor_type" and set its value to "2" (note that you might need to increase the "Max" value in the custom property)

-12. Turn the timeline into a text editor
+13. Turn the timeline into a text editor

     .. image:: screenshots/text_editor.png
       :width: 80%

-13. By selecting the menu "text->Open Text Block" in the text editor open the "create_mars_props.py" script from ~/devel/mars/scripts/blender/
+14. By selecting the menu "text->Open Text Block" in the text editor open the "create_mars_props.py" script from ~/devel/mars/scripts/blender/

-14. Select all objects of the model in the 3d-view and run the script by pressing "Run Script" in the text editor window.
+15. Select all objects of the model in the 3d-view and run the script by pressing "Run Script" in the text editor window.
 You will see that this creates various custom properties on every object.
 You are free to edit these properties (e.g. set the mass)

-15. For each wheel create two more custom properties: "physicMode" and "radius".
+16. For the wheel create two more custom properties: "physicMode" and "radius".
 Set "physicMode" to "sphere" and "radius" to half the diameter (in our case 0.05).
 Otherwise the physical representation of the wheels in the simulation would be boxes makeing very poor wheels.

-16. Duplicate the wheel and the helper object by selecting them and pressing "shift+d".
+17. Duplicate the wheel and the helper object by selecting them and pressing "shift+d".
 A duplicated object will inherit the location, orientation, material, parent, and custom properties among other things.
 By nameing the first wheel "Wheel.000" we